IVSoftware/scale-randomizer/README.md

         }
     }

-What we do next is make a list of `Scale` objects that will be the dynamic source of the combo box:
+Next make a list of `Scale` objects that will be the dynamic source of the combo box:

     BindingList<Scale> Scales = new BindingList<Scale>();